Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 To avoid such instances both the reviewer and the code review submitter have to play their part by:

 * **When submitting** a code review, make sure you provide enough context about the problem to the reviewer.
-* **When reivewing**, make sure you understand what the context of the proposed changes and invest extra time into validating that the code actually solves the problem at hand correctly.
+* **When reivewing** make sure you understand what the context of the proposed changes and invest extra time into validating that the code actually solves the problem at hand correctly.

 *Pro tip:* An even more extreme case would be that we wouldn't be solving the right problem in the first place, but that's an issue that lies higher up in the entire engineering process, but pay attention to such cases also.